mattisherwood/rickandmorty-teambuilder/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) in your browser to see the result.

+## Viewing online

-Or visit [rickandmorty-teambuilder.vercel.app](https://rickandmorty-teambuilder.vercel.app/) to see it deployed on [Vercel](https://vercel.com/).
+Alternatively visit [rickandmorty-teambuilder.vercel.app](https://rickandmorty-teambuilder.vercel.app/) to see the latest version of the app deployed on [Vercel](https://vercel.com/).

 ## Learn More